Development guide#

 When these hooks fail, your Git commit will be aborted.
 To proceed, stage the new modifications and proceed with your Git commit.

-To test all components of Squarebot, run nox, which tests the library the same way that the GitHub Actions CI workflow does:
+To test all components of Squarebot, run nox, which tests the library the same way that the GitHub Actions CI workflow does.
+The test session stands up a Kafka broker with testcontainers, so Docker must be running, but you do not need to start a broker yourself.

 nox